 All glass starts its life out as molten glass, and annealed glass cools very slowly until it reaches room temperature, which relieves any internal stresses.
-Without the cooling process, it would simply shatter and the tiniest of temperature change.
-Great for dramatizing explosive emotional reactions, not so great at keeping bugs out of your house once a light summer breeze destroys all your windows.
+Without the cooling process, it would simply shatter and the tiniest of temperature changes.
+Great for dramatizing explosive emotional reactions, but not so great at keeping bugs out of your house once a light summer breeze destroys all your windows.

 2. Heat Strengthened Glass

 Also referred to as semi-toughened or semi-tempered, this is the product of when the annealed glass is heated back up to around 650-700 degrees Celsius.
 It is then cooled very quickly, which makes it twice as strong as annealed glass.
-It still breaks in the comically dangerous shards, but it’s more likely to stick together.
+It still breaks in comically dangerous shards, but it’s more likely to stick together.

 3. Fully Tempered Glass